buildkite/docs/pages/pipelines/create_your_own.md

 If you have trouble getting your pipeline to work, don't hesitate to reach out to [support](https://buildkite.com/support) for help.

-### On Slug Creation Conventions
+### On slug creation conventions

 Pipeline slugs are generated based on the pipeline name you provide during the pipeline creation.
 The maximum allowed character length for a pipeline slug is `100`.
 The supported character format for slug generation is:
 `/\A[a-zA-Z0-9]+[a-zA-Z0-9\-]*\z/`.

-All the whitespace characters that appear in the pipelane name consecutively will be converted to a single `-` character (so `"Hello there"` and `"Hello   there"` will be equally converted to a `hello-there` slug), and uppercase will be converted to lowercase.
+All the whitespace characters that appear in the pipeline name consecutively will be converted to a single `-` character (so `"Hello there"` and `"Hello   there"` will be equally converted to a `hello-there` slug), and uppercase will be converted to lowercase.

 An attempt at creating a new pipeline with a name that matches an existing pipeline name will throw an error.